Tracking Patches for Open Source Software Vulnerabilities

 \section{Conclusions}

-In this paper, we have conducted an empirical study to understand the quality and characteristics of patches for OSS vulnerabilities in two industrial vulnerability databases in terms of five dimensions, i.e., patch coverage, patch consistency, patch type, mapping cardinality between vulnerabilities and their patches, and patch accuracy.
-Our study findings have inspired us to propose the first automated approach, named \tool, to find patches for \congyingEdit{OSS} vulnerabilities from multiple advisory sources.
-Our extensive evaluation has demonstrated the accuracy, generality and usefulness of \tool.
-We have released the source code of \tool and all the experimental data at \url{https://patch-tracer.github.io}.
+We have conducted an empirical study to understand the quality and characteristics~of~patches for OSS vulnerabilities~in two~industrial vulnerability databases.
+We have proposed \tool to track patches~for \congyingEdit{OSS} vulnerabilities.
+Our extensive evaluation has demonstrated~the effectiveness, generality and usefulness of \tool.
+We have released the code and data at \url{https://patch-tracer.github.io}.